blocktransfer/py-TAD3-horizon/README.md

   For investor support, contact support@blocktransfer.io

-  To work with us, reach out to cv@blocktransfer.io
+  To work with us, email to cv@blocktransfer.io

 </div>